Traditional Jewish chronology: Brief history of chronology

-"For modern scholarship the problem," in E.J.
-Bickerman's words, "is 'how we know Caesar was assassinated on March 15, 44 BC[E].'
+"For modern scholarship the problem," in E. J. Bickerman's words, "is 'how we know Caesar was assassinated on March 15, 44 BC[E].'
 Before 480 BC[E], no date can be precise in terms of the Julian calendar unless confirmed by astronomical phenomena."
 There is also considerable disagreement among scholarship as to when to reckon the beginning of Augustus Caesar's imperium.

 Echoing these great difficulties in chronological notations, D. MacNaughton wrote: "Systems of ancient chronology, propounded even since the days of George Smith, have been many and various, and while in one year one date is assigned with an air of finality to a certain king, a few years later the date is abandoned as erroneous.
 These changes are natural."
 In fact, it has taken many hundreds of years for scholars to arrive at the dates that are now assumed to be accurate, as purported by Grafton in his book on "Joseph Scaliger," and where he shows how long it took for Roman consular dates (and archon dates, etc.) to be converted into BC/AD.
 All the ancient dating systems had to be aligned and converted into the modern system, and cross-referenced, and where others were not easily translatable.

-For the chronologies of Babylonian kings till the fall of Babylon, as well as the chronologies of Persian kings, beginning with Cyrus the Great, modern-day historians rely principally upon the work Ptolemy's canon.
+For the chronologies of Babylonian kings up to the fall of Babylon, as well as the chronologies of Persian kings, beginning with Cyrus the Great, modern-day historians rely principally upon the work Ptolemy's canon.